This Cocoa Walnuts Banana Bread recipe is a very popular, delicious and easy to bake that can be made with left over

 When I moved to Minnesota many years ago, one of the first traditional Minnesota recipe I learned how to make was banana bread.

 I made the recipe few times, but after a while, I thought it was a little bit too bland for my taste.
-As I tend to put my stamp on everything I make, I decided to add cocoa powder and walnuts to this recipe, just to make it more interesting.
+As I tend to put my stamp on everything I make, I decided to add cocoa powder and walnuts to this recipe, and make it more interesting.

 As you know, banana bread is a very popular recipe in the U.S. There are thousands of banana recipes out there, so you have to find the PERFECT one for you and stick with it.